GENIVI/navigation-application/src/README.md

 ./clone_and_build.sh
 ### Build
 A script allows either:
-to clean and rebuild all (including invoking cmake) ./build.sh -c or to build updated parts
+to clean and rebuild all (invoking cmake) , including the HMI ./build.sh -c -t or to build updated parts
 ./build.sh
+NB: with -t option a tarball is also generated (used by the GDP)
 ## How to test
 There's a file that contains some test case and the reminding issues (bug list)